sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 # swid and swidpath Expressions

-This specification defines the following expressions for use in CoSWID and to provide interoperability with schemes used in {{SWID}}.
-Because both the "swid" and "swidpath" schemes are to be interpreted within a local, rather than a global, context, neither of these scheme are URIs as defined in {{RFC3986}} and the swid and swidpath scheme names are not registered as permanent schemes with IANA.
-That noted, swid and swidpath expressions conform to all rules for URI syntax.
+This specification defines the following schemes for use in CoSWID and to provide interoperability with schemes used in {{SWID}}.
+Because both the "swid" and "swidpath" schemes are to be interpreted within a local (rather than a global) context, neither of these are technically URI schemes as defined in {{RFC3986}}.
+For this reason, the swid and swidpath scheme names are registered with IANA as provisional, rather than permanent, schemes.
+However, registering these schemes as provisional ensures that the schemes are reserved and that they are properly defined going forward.

+The swid and swidpath expressions conform to all rules for URI syntax.
 All uses of these expressions encountered within a CoSWID are to be interpreted as described in this section.

 [^replace-xxxx]